teamapp-ai/teamapp-ai.github.io/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: strategy execution SaaS app for every employee to engage on strategy and daily work
+seo_title: task app for repeating and one off tasks across multiple teams
-seo_description: Strategy execution SaaS app to seamlessly execute strategy and day to day work in one place.
-Making strategy execution successful whilst solving urgent overtaking important.
+seo_description: "#team is a beautifully simple task app for managing repeating and one off tasks across one team or multiple teams - including different time zones, team types and brands."
 redirect_from:
 - "/events/"
 - "/tutorials/"